Kaye-L1/AZ900-VM-Project/README.md

   - Downloaded the RDP file from the Azure portal.
   - Used RDP to connect to the VM by providing the username and password.
 - **Linux VM:**
-  - If using Linux, copied the SSH command from the Azure portal and connected via terminal.
+  - If using Linux, copy the SSH command from the Azure portal and connect via the terminal.

 ### 4. Deleting the Virtual Machine
 - After testing the VM, I deleted the entire **Resource Group** (`AZ900-VM-Project`) to avoid unnecessary charges.